-Patterns like floral, stripes, polkadots, gingham, etc can add lots of interest but I recommend avoiding character apparel, big logos, big labels, etc (unless your going for a modern, urban look and put together right these items can look really funky).
+Patterns like floral, stripes, polkadots, gingham, etc can add lots of interest but I recommend avoiding character apparel (childrens cartoon characters) and big logos as these can date your images down the track.

 For children, I recommend wearing clothes that are fitted now and not something that has room to grow.